uptechteam/android-cookbook/Testing App/tools.md

 val testDesign3 = createDesign(id = 1, name = "Fox", tags = mapOf())
 ```
 This leads to concise and readable object creation code.
-- Don’t add default arguments to the data classes in the production code just to make your tests easier.
+- Don’t add default arguments to the `data` classes in the production code just to make your tests easier.
 If they are used only for the tests, they should be located in the test folder.
 So use helper functions like the one above and set the default arguments there.
-- Don’t use copy() just to ease object creation.
-Extensive copy() usage is hard to read; especially with nested structures.
+- Don’t use `copy()` just to ease object creation.
+Extensive `copy()` usage is hard to read; especially with nested structures.
 Prefer the helper functions.
-- Locate all helper functions in a single file like CreationUtils.kt.
+- Locate all helper functions in a single file like `CreationUtils.kt`.
 This way, we can reuse the functions like lego bricks for each test.

 **Helper Extension Functions for Frequently Used Values**</br>
 I prefer to use fixed values instead of randomized or changing values.
 But writing code like `Instant.ofEpochSecond(1525420010L)` again and again is annoying and blows the code.